eaceto/ADBaaS/docs/index.md

 layout: default
 ---

-A small service that talks to Android ADB and Emulator using a HTTP API
+A small service that talks to Android ADB and Emulator using a HTTP API.
+Written in Java using Spring Boot.

 # API documentation